 *LAGs are liquids, aerosols and gels heavily restricted to 100mL/grams or less per item which must be placed in one clear, re-sealable plastic bag.
 This includes creams, deodorants and hand sanitisers – keep it in hand’s reach so you won’t be digging through your backpack for it.

-3. Be ready for the customers and border protection process
+3. Be ready for the customs and border protection process

 At customs, you’ll be identified and reviewed by security personnel.
 You may be asked to provide specific documents or answer questions relating to your travels.
 For this process, have ready for inspection: